 Why this work?

 Over and over, I watched the same thing happen.
-Someone in the middle of something genuinely hard — pregnant, postpartum, dealing with a diagnosis, grieving a pregnancy — being told they'd be fine.
-That this was normal.
-That so many people had been through exactly this.
+Someone in the middle of something genuinely hard such a being pregnant, postpartum, navigating a diagnosis, grieving a pregnancy, carrying pain no one else could see being told they'd be fine, that this was normal, and that so many people had been through exactly this and come out okay.

-Being common doesn't make something easy.
-And dismissal doesn't make it better — it makes it worse.
-People who are brushed off stop reaching out.
-The chance for early, real support slips away.
+Being common doesn't make something easy, and dismissal doesn't make it better.
+People who are brushed off stop reaching out, they start carrying it alone, and the chance for real, early support slips away.

 My background